Complete Calabi-Yau metrics from smoothing Calabi-Yau complete intersections: Introduction

 \section{Introduction}

-Non-compact Calabi-Yau manifolds have been thoroughly studied with various behaviors at infinity since Cheng-Yau \cite{YauChenPaper} and Tian-Yau \cite{YauTian1,YauTianII} among others and are still a topic of active research with many outstanding open questions.
-Recent examples of complete Calabi-Yau metrics on $\bC^n$ with maximal volume growth have been produced \cite{ConlonRonanJ2015AcCm,conlon-rochon,LiCYC3,GaborPaper} disproving a conjecture of Tian that the Euclidean metric was the unique such Calabi-Yau metric.
-Works by Li \cite{LiCYC3} and Conlon-Rochon \cite{conlon-rochon} have produced Calabi-Yau metrics on $\bC^n$ with tangent cone given by $V \times \bC$ for an $(n-1)$-dimensional Calabi-Yau cone $V$. \Sz \cite{GaborPaper} extended these results to produce Calabi-Yau metrics on $\bC^n$ as smoothings of hypersurfaces which themselves are Calabi-Yau cones.
-A natural question to ask is if an $n$-dimensional complete intersection $V_0$ cut out by $k$ quasi-homogeneous polynomials can prescribe a complete Calabi-Yau metric on $\bC^{n+k}$ with maximal volume growth and tangent cone at infinity given by $V_0 \times \bC^k$.
+Non-compact Calabi-Yau manifolds play a pivotal role in K\"ahler geometry.
+These manifolds have been widely examined since the seminal works of Yau \cite{Yau}, Cheng-Yau \cite{YauChenPaper} and Tian-Yau \cite{YauTian1,YauTianII}, and there are still many outstanding open questions.
+Recent examples of complete Calabi-Yau metrics on $\bC^n$ with maximal volume growth have been produced \cite{ConlonRonanJ2015AcCm,conlon-rochon,LiCYC3,GaborPaper}, disproving a conjecture of Tian that the Euclidean metric was the unique such Calabi-Yau metric.
+Works by Li \cite{LiCYC3}, Conlon-Rochon \cite{conlon-rochon} and \Sz \cite{GaborPaper} have constructed Calabi-Yau metrics on $\bC^n$ with tangent cones given by $V \times \bC$ for certain $(n-1)$-dimensional Calabi-Yau cones $V$ with smooth cross-section.
+In particular, the work of \Sz \cite{GaborPaper} produces Calabi-Yau metrics on $\bC^n$ realized as the total space of a smoothing of an affine hypersurface admitting a Calabi-Yau cone metric.
+A natural question to ask is if an $n$-dimensional complete intersection $V_0$ cut out by $k$ quasi-homogeneous polynomials can be used to construct a complete Calabi-Yau metric on $\bC^{n+k}$ with maximal volume growth and tangent cone at infinity given by $V_0 \times \bC^k$.
 We present that a generic linear slice of such a smoothing carries a Calabi-Yau metric with tangent cone at infinity $V_0 \times \bC$.
-These examples have tangent cones at infinity from Cheeger-Colding \cite{CheegerJeff1997Otso} and are expected to be unique \cite{ColdingUniqueTanCone,DonaldsonSun}.
+More recent examples of Calabi-Yau metrics with singular tangent cones have been produced in \cite{chiu2022nonuniqueness,conlon2023warped}.
+It is still open to produce examples with highly singular tangent cones of the form $\bC^k \times V_0$ with $k \geq 2$ and $V_0$ having smooth cross-section.
+The current method encounters difficulties in producing the initial approximately Ricci-flat metric which utilizes that the total space is a one-dimensional smoothing of the initial Calabi-Yau cone.
+All such constructions have tangent cones at infinity from Cheeger-Colding \cite{CheegerJeff1997Otso} and are expected to be unique \cite{ColdingUniqueTanCone,DonaldsonSun}.
 In particular, this linear slice is no longer $\bC^*$-equivariant with respect to the action defining the quasi-homogeneous polynomials when the degrees are different.
-Each fiber carries a different complex structure, some with singularities, requiring extra care taken to produce model Calabi-Yau metrics that vary smoothly near infinity.